-Whilst a squeaky floor might help alert you to an intruder in the house generally it is pretty annoying to be woken up by others in the night and something you'll want to fix.
+Whilst a squeaky floor creaking might help alert you to an intruder in the house generally it is pretty annoying to be woken up by others in the night and therefore something you might want to fix.

 Whichever it is, the creak or squeak will be caused by the friction of two or more things moving and rubbing against each other.

 Once you have identified the most likely cause use one or more of the following methods to fix the problem and stop your floor from squeaking for good:

-If your floor is carpeted and difficult to remove, you can have a go with this Squeak no More kit to solve the problem.
-This will only resolve issues like numbers 3 & 5 above which is why some of the reviews wont be completely positive about it.
+It is worth noting that this kit will only work to resolve issues like numbers 2,3 & 5 above which is why some of the reviews on Amazon won't be completely positive about it.